eden-brekke/reading-notes/code-301/prep-work-reading.md

 Differences and limitations <br>
 * does not have its own binding to this or super and should not be used a a method
 * does not have new.target keyword
-* isnt suitable for call, apply and bind methods which rely on an established scope
+* isn't suitable for call, apply and bind methods which rely on an established scope
 * cant be used as constructors
 * cant use yield within its body
 <br>